 In this article we will go through step by step how to get started with retrieving content from your website or e-commerce using "Dynamic list".
-With a dynamic list, you can customize the content of your mailings to fill in different blocks in a template.
+With a dynamic list, you can customize the content of your emails to fill in different blocks in a template.
 For example, these lists can be based on behavioral data, retrieved articles or specific information retrieved from your website.
 Dynamic lists connect the content that customers show interest in on your website and automatically apply it to your emails.

 We will go through:

 1. What you need to set up internally

 - Make sure that the pages to be scanned are Open Graph compliant.

 - Decide which Open Graph tags you want.
 For example, "title", "description", "image" and "url" (reference list below).

 - Create a publicly accessible page with a JSON list of the web pages we are going to retrieve.
 The page you set should look like the example below